2018dakotac/SortMyFiles/README.md

 CMPT 275 Term Project

 use at own risk
-a database will be created in the same directory as the jar file
+The database file will be created in the same directory as the jar file.
+To run the source or jar it will require JDK 15 or newer.
+Written by Dakota C. and Divyam S.